 Air fryers are one of the trendiest kitchen gadgets.
-This convenient, easy-to-use appliance allows us to cook our favorite fried foods with fewer calories and fat.
-Despite these new air fryers using hot air to "fry" food, there is still a greasy residue left behind that needs cleaning.
+This convenient, easy-to-use kitchen appliance allows us to cook our favorite fried foods with fewer calories and fat.
+Despite these new air fryers using hot air to "fry" food, a greasy residue remains left behind that needs cleaning.
 The good news is, cleaning an air fryer is much easier than cleaning a conventional deep fryer.

 Air Fryer Cleaning & Maintenance Do's and Don'ts

 Whether you have an upright or toaster-oven air fryer, it is crucial to know the do's and don'ts of maintenance before diving in and cleaning your air fryer.

 Submerge the air fryer in water since the unit is electrical.

 Use metal cleaning tools like spatulas, scrapers, or steel wool, which will ruin the nonstick coating of the air fryer basket or pan.